 Physiotherapy Gold Coast

 Although shin splints are very common, the exact reason they occur is still unknown; however, many of the main risk factors are now well documented.
-In this article, we will look at the causes, diagnosis, and treatment of shin splints.
+In this article, we will look at the causes, diagnosis, and treatment of shin splints, as well as common shin splint symptoms.

 What is a Shin Splint?